Darryl Dawkins: New Jersey Nets

 Dawkins was traded to the Nets during the 1982 off-season in exchange for a first-round draft pick.
 At age 25, Dawkins joined a Nets club that included Albert King, Buck Williams, and Otis Birdsong.
 His first two seasons with the Nets were successful for both sides, as Dawkins experienced a career renaissance of sorts and the Nets had their most successful seasons to that point.

 In the 1982–83 season, Dawkins averaged 12 points and shot .599 from the floor, ranking third in the league in field-goal percentage.
 The Nets' 49–33 record that year was their best record since the ABA–NBA merger, and remained their best record until the 2001–02 season.

 The next season, he poured in a career-high 16.8 points per game on .593 field-goal shooting and grabbed 6.7 rebounds per contest.
-On November 3, 1983, Dawkins grabbed what would be his largest rebound total as a Net, with 15 during a 112–107 win over the Chicago Bulls.
+On November 3, 1983, Dawkins grabbed what would be his highest rebound total as a Net, with 15 during a 112–107 win over the Chicago Bulls.
 Two days later, on November 5, 1983, Dawkins set the Nets' franchise record for blocks in a single game, with 13.
-In the first round of the playoffs, the sixth seeded Nets were matched up with Dawkins' former team, Philadelphia 76ers.
+In the first round of the playoffs, the sixth-seeded Nets were matched up with Dawkins' former team, the Philadelphia 76ers.
 The Nets won the first two games in Philadelphia of the best-of-five series, which were the first playoff game victories in team history.
 After Philadelphia won the next two games, the Nets won a decisive game 5 when Dawkins' defense on reigning MVP Moses Malone helped New Jersey overcome a late deficit to win their first playoff series.
-The Nets playoff series win over the defending NBA champions was ranked as the seventh greatest playoff upset by Sports Illustrated.
-Despite Dawkins averaging 22.3 points and 7.3 rebounds per game in the following series against the Milwaukee Bucks, including leading all scorers with a career playoff high 32 points in a 106-100 Game 1 win, the Nets would lose the series in six games after losing Game 6, during which Dawkins scored 29 points and grabbed 8 rebounds, by one point, at a score of 98–97.
+The Nets' playoff series win over the defending NBA champions was ranked as the seventh-greatest playoff upset by Sports Illustrated.
+Despite Dawkins averaging 22.3 points and 7.3 rebounds per game in the following series against the Milwaukee Bucks, including leading all scorers with a career playoff-high 32 points in a 106–100 game 1 win, the Nets would lose the series in six games after losing game 6, during which Dawkins scored 29 points and grabbed 8 rebounds, by one point, at a score of 98–97.
 For the playoffs, Dawkins averaged 18.4 points.

-With the Nets looking to be a team on the rise led by Dawkins, they entered the 1984–85 with high expectations.
+With the Nets looking to be a team on the rise led by Dawkins, they entered the 1984–85 season with high expectations.
 However injuries limited him to just 39 games.
 Dawkins appeared to return to form the following season averaging 15.3 points and shooting .644 from the floor, but an injury midway through the season kept him out of 31 of the team's final 32 games.
 He only played six games in the 1986–87 season, after a second back surgery in less than two years.